bstillman/bgbackup/README.md

  * Standalone directories, with optional compression (qpress) and encryption (xbcrypt).

- * Compressed tar archives (tar.gz). bgbackup may support multiple compressors in future.
+ * Compressed tar archives with gzip and pigz (parallel gzip) support. bgbackup may support multiple compressors in future.

  * Optional "prepared" stage for tar archives where logs are applied before compression.